Lighting and Rendering

 Screenshot playback speed window.

-If you find the camera movement not to your liking, you can delete keys on the timeline by selecting the frame that the keys are on.
-Right mouse clicking and choosing the delete option.
+If you don't like the camera movement, you can delete keys on the timeline by selecting the frame that the keys are on.
+Right mouse click and choose the delete option.

 Turntables